Klortho/dtd-diagram/README.md

 By default, if you include the JavaScript in your HTML page, then a DtdDiagram will be instantiated at document ready, using all the default options.
 If you want to prevent this behavior, then set auto_start to false, before document ready.
-This will let you control when a diagram is created, based on, for example, user events.
+This will let you control when a diagram is created, based on (for example) user events.
 For example:

 ```html
 <head>